DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/features.md

 - add cluster

-    Supports dynamic (hot-swapping) adding new clusters to the current Multicloud instance, adds a cluster interface for selecting container management, and displays all the clusters to be connected that are currently authorized to access by default, and supports the display of basic information of the cluster, including the cluster name , status, platform, region, availability zone, Kubernetes version, etc.
+    Supports dynamic (hot-swapping) adding new clusters to the current Multicloud instance, adds a cluster interface for selecting container management, and displays all the clusters to be connected that are currently authorized to access by default, and supports the display of basic information of the cluster, including the cluster name, status, platform, region, availability zone, Kubernetes version, etc.

 - remove cluster